Beat the Summer Slide

 - Remember, if you want your student to read, give them ample opportunity to see YOU reading, too.
 Find a special summer reading spot – a sunny spot under a tree, a cozy corner in your room, a nice chair at your favorite coffee shop, or a great nook at your local public library – and read uninterrupted!

-- Explore Henrico County Public Libraries!
+- Explore the beautiful Henrico County Public Library locations!
 Each local library has dedicated spaces and programming for children and teens.
 Go on a tour and see which spaces are your favorite.
 Be sure to check out their great programs, activities and events.
 Your school librarian will be working with our public libraries to share summer reading activities, assignments, lists and opportunities with all students.

 - Spend some time outside this month.
-Henrico County Public Libraries’ nature and birding backpacks are great for exploring your backyard, a Henrico County park, or a Virginia State Park.
+Henrico County Public Libraries’ nature and birding backpacks (created by the Virginia Department of Conservation and Recreation) are great for exploring your neighborhood, a Henrico County park, or a Virginia State Park.
 Each kit comes with everything you need to spend an afternoon (or a whole weekend) learning about the ecosystems in our community.

 - Start a new hobby!
 Look in the crafting/gaming/building section in your public library and explore the possibilities.